Nexmo/comms-router/README.md

 Deploy comms-router-web.war into Tomcat.
 Depending on your Tomcat settings this can be done by simple copying it to the Tomcat's webapps directory.

+### Configuration

+Properties for the comms-router are stored in a file.
+It's location is specified by java property that can be specified in tomcat's command line with:
+`-Dcomms.router.config.file=/opt/tomcat/conf/application.properties`

+Alternatively, in `$CATALINA_BASE/conf/context.xml` or in `$CATALINA_BASE/conf/[engine_name]/context.xml` with adding `<Parameter name="comms.router.config.file" value="/opt/tomcat/conf/application.properties"/>`

 ### Test

 List routers: